 Year Ended June 30

-2022 2021
+2023 2022

 Grants With Donor Restrictions:

-IOLTA - Pro Bono Coordinator Position \$ 122,000 \$ 178,055
+IOLTA - Pro Bono Coordinator Position \$ 175,000 \$ 122,000

-Other sources 96,141 30,719
+Other sources 18,125 96,141

-218,141 208,774
+193,125 218,141

 Contract Services With Donor Restrictions:

 Allegheny County - Parent Advocacy

-(Juvenile Court Project Contract) 2,430,359 2,401,781
+(Juvenile Court Project Contract) 2,608,359 2,430,359

-\$2,648,500 \$2,610,555
+\$2,801,484 \$2,648,500

 The Foundation provides parent advocacy services under the terms of an annual contract with the Allegheny County Department of Human Services (Juvenile Court Project).
 The contract requires that the Foundation provide legal representation to indigent parents in all phases of Juvenile Court dependency proceedings.
-Revenues under the contract, which amounted to \$2,430,359 and \$2,401,781 for the years ended June 30, 2022 and 2021, respectively, are recognized as net assets with donor restrictions until the period in which the related expenses are incurred, in compliance with the specific restrictions of the contract.
-During the contract period for the year ending June 30, 2022, the Foundation did not utilize the entire contract awarded, which amounted to \$2,519,359.
-Through approval with the Allegheny County Department of Human Services, the excess funds are to be applied to the subsequent contract period.
+Revenues under the contract, which amounted to \$2,608,359 and \$2,430,359 for the years ended June 30, 2023 and 2022, respectively, are recognized as net assets with donor restrictions until the period in which the related expenses are incurred, in compliance with the specific restrictions of the contract.
+During the contract period for the year ended June 30, 2022, the Foundation did not utilize the entire contract awarded, which amounted to \$2,519,359.
+Through approval with the Allegheny County Department of Human Services, the excess funds were applied to the subsequent contract period which increased the June 30, 2023 contract value.
 All office furniture and equipment purchased with proceeds from the contract are the property of the Allegheny County Department of Human Services.

-NOTE 15 - INCOME TAXES:
+NOTE 14 - INCOME TAXES:

 The Foundation is exempt from Federal income tax under Section 501(c)(3) of the Internal Revenue Code but would be subject to tax on net income not related to the exempt purpose of the Foundation.
-The Foundation does not have any material unrelated business income (UBI) and, accordingly, no provision for income taxes is recorded in the financial statements for the years ended June 30, 2022 and 2021.
+The Foundation does not have any material unrelated business income (UBI) and, accordingly, no provision for income taxes is recorded in the financial statements for the years ended June 30, 2023 and 2022.